snizza/externaldns/README.md

 ### 4. Issues.

 One issue I had is with Nginix-ingress Controller maintained by Nginx.
 Nginx-ingress has a different arguments for ExternalDNS.
 One of the arguments is needed to publish the endpoint of the ingress controller, so ExternalDNS can automatically use it.
 The endpoint is AWS load balancer.
-This is what they say in the documentation for ExternalDNS:
+This is from the documentation for ExternalDNS:
 "When you create the nginx-ingress-controller Deployment, you need to provide the --publish-service option to the /nginx-ingress-controller executable under args.
 Once this is deployed new Ingress resources will get the ELB's FQDN and ExternalDNS will use the same when creating records in Route 53."
 I tested with with args Nginx-ingress has on their official website and it didn't work.
 In the documentation of ExternalDNS they use ingress-nginx args.
 That's why I decided to create another one, which is Ingress-nginx maintained by Kubernetes.
 It also created separate service for it with the LB.
 I haven't tried to use same service for a different controller, not sure if its a good idea, need to research more.
 I also created separate IngressClass (ingress-nginx) for it, so I can choose which controller to use in ingress resource.